-For the Year Ended December 31, 2007 (Expressed in Canadian dollars unless otherwise noted)
+For the Three-Month Period Ended March 31, 2008 (Expressed in Canadian dollars unless otherwise noted)

-March 26, 2008
+May 13, 2008

-Management's Discussion and Analysis supplements, but does not form part of, the audited consolidated financial statements of Corriente Resources Inc. ("Corriente" or "the company") and the notes thereto for the fiscal year ended December 31, 2007.
-Consequently, the following discussion and analysis of the financial condition and results of operations for Corriente should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2007, 2006 and 2005 and related notes thereto, which are prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP").
-The accounting policies have been consistently followed in preparation of these financial statements, except that the company has adopted the guidelines governed by Sections 1530, 3855 and 3865 of the CICA Handbook, "Comprehensive Income", "Financial Instruments - Recognition and Measurement" and "Hedges", respectively, commencing January 1, 2007.
+Management's Discussion and Analysis supplements, but does not form part of, the unaudited consolidated financial statements of Corriente Resources Inc. ("Corriente" or "the company") and the notes thereto for the three-month period ended March 31, 2008.
+Consequently, the following discussion and analysis of the financial condition and results of operations for Corriente should be read in conjunction with the unaudited interim consolidated financial statements and related notes thereto for the three-month period ended March 31, 2008 and with the company's audited consolidated financial statements for the year ended December 31, 2007 and related notes thereto, which are prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
+The accounting policies have been consistently followed in preparation of these financial statements, except that the company has adopted the guidelines governed by Sections 1535, 3862 and 3863 of the CICA Handbook, "Capital Disclosures", "Financial Instruments - Disclosures" and "Financial Instruments - Presentation", respectively, commencing January 1, 2008.